buidainhattan/chess-gui-flutter/README.md

 # chess_GUI

-A chess GUI made using Flutter framework to interact with my chess engine.
+A chess GUI made with Flutter to interact with my chess engine.

 # Features